 Where Analysis and Production Fit In

-Yet even the creators of the ubiquitous EDRM model acknowledge that 'analysis' can be deployed in many phases of e-discovery, including during early case assessment (ECA), before collection.
-It's the process of evaluating data sets to determine key information that will help guide the review process.
+Even the creators of the ubiquitous EDRM model acknowledge that 'analysis' can be deployed in many phases of e-discovery, including during early case assessment (ECA), before collection.
+Analysis is the process of evaluating data sets to determine key information that will help guide the review process.
 This might include the key topics, custodians, and specific vocabulary that reviewers will need to look out for when conducting their more detailed assessment in the review phase.

 The output of the review effort feeds into the production stage of e-discovery, described in greater detail below at the end of this section.